 Got a question?

-These are the questions we’re most commonly asked - and we have answers.
+These are the questions we’re asked about most often - and we have answers.

 -